rich-iannone/whittaker/README.md

 - smoothness selection is principled: REML by default, with GCV, ML, and fREML as alternatives
 - you get beautiful, interactive plots: partial effects, diagnostics, term comparisons, and prediction intervals, all powered by [Altair](https://altair-viz.github.io/)
 - it goes well beyond the mean: distributional regression (GAMLSS), quantile regression, conformal prediction, causal inference, streaming GAMs, and functional regression are all built in
+- it offers principled Bayesian inference: variational inference for fast approximate posteriors, and NUTS (No-U-Turn Sampler) MCMC for exact posterior sampling with full convergence diagnostics

 ## What's included